 What is parenting beyond punishment?

-Parenting beyond punishment is a holistic and collaborative approach to raising children and nurturing relationships.
-It encourages parents to choose non-punitive, neurodevelopmentally appropriate responses aligned with each child's cognitive, developmental, emotional, social and sensory needs.
+Parenting beyond punishment is a whole-child, collaborative approach to raising children and nurturing relationships.
+It encourages parents to see their children BEYOND their behaviors so that they can respond in non-punitive, neurodevelopmentally appropriate ways aligned with each child's unique cognitive, developmental, emotional, social and sensory needs.

 Parenting beyond punishment is about building a strong parent-child relationship based on mutual love, trust, and respect.
 Parents guide children by modeling empathy and focusing on cooperative solutions that meet everyone’s needs.
-Rather than trying to control children's behavior with bribes, yelling, and punishments, peaceful parenting families experience more joy by
+Rather than trying to control children's behavior with bribes, yelling, and punishments, families choose to

-Children raised in homes where they are loved and accepted unconditionally become resilient, successful adults.
-Likewise, adults who guide children peacefully heal their own early experiences of hurt, and grow in compassion and resilience themselves.
-Peaceful parenting focuses on building relationships and guiding children with a view toward long-term parenting goals that nurture children's...
+Children who they are when raised in homes where adults choose trustworthy relationships over punishment feel love and accepted for who they are, which supports the development of resilience.
+Likewise, adults benefit from the natural healing that occurs from their own early experiences of hurt, and grow in compassion and resilience themselves.
+Non-punitive parenting focuses on building relationships and guiding children with a view toward long-term parenting goals that nurture children's...

 - Critical thinking